 Grant funds are allocated to the regions based on an assessment of their needs in terms of reducing the problems identified in their respective regions.
-Specific projects involving the state CTSPs for FY 2019 will be largely focused on the problem locations discussed and defined in Hotspot Listings presented below.
-In addition, AOHS will continue participation in national programs, such as the "Click It or Ticket" and "Drive Sober or Get Pulled Over" campaigns.
-Generally, funding is allocated to each region based on the percentage of hotspots in the region.
-AOHS continues to pledge its support to these programs and will fund the participating regions and agencies accordingly.
+Specific projects involving the state CTSPs will be largely focused on the problem locations discussed and defined in Hotspot Listings presented below.
+In addition, AOHS will continue participation in national programs,